sushinoya/cheatcode/README.md

 ## Setup
 1. Add your github token to the `GITHUB_ACCESS_TOKEN` environment variable
-2. Update hackathon information in config.yaml
+2. Update hackathon information in config.yaml and add submissions to submissions.tsv
 3. Run:
     ```bash
     python3 -m venv .cheatcode-env